Enter the Bic Clic Stic Pen! Random item, but a big part of my EDC is a pen, and most are too “something” for me – I needed to make my own!

 Not So Quick Thoughts

 My handwriting is messy.
 Like messy messy.
 I can’t even read it most of the time.
 Other people wonder what language is it.
 A fine point pen isn’t the solution to this problem, but a bold pen absolutely confounds it.
 The second point is that I can’t really abide useless length in a pen.
-It’s hard to say much more without it euphemism but a lot of it has to do with how an item rides in my pocket.
+It’s hard to say much more without it sounding like a euphemism but a lot of it has to do with how an item rides in my pocket.
 I’ll leave it at that.

 Price and Parts List